PhamMinhHaiAu-12035071/eiga-movie-app/flutter_instructions/02_flutter_structure_rule.md

 - Add `@required` and other annotations from `meta` to improve code clarity.
 - Use `after_layout` for post-layout initialization and measurements.
 - Manage environment variables securely with `envied` instead of hardcoding.
+- Implement `showcaseview` to highlight and explain new features to users.
+- Apply functional programming principles with `fpdart` for error handling and domain modeling.
+- Use `google_fonts` for consistent typography across the application.

 ---